Nia Love: Early life and inspiration

 Love was raised in Florida, where her father Ed was a professor at Florida State University (FSU).
 Love apprenticed with the Cuban National Ballet in Havana, Cuba in 1978 and 1986.
 She received her MFA in Dance at FSU in 1992.
 Love's dance style draws inspiration from Butoh, Modern dance forms, and traditional African dance.
 While at FSU, she integrated live drumming into her classes and performances.
 Regarding her work's individuality, she has cited inspiration from her father and her emphasis on family, as well as traditional Japanese dance influences, having studied Butoh under Min Tanaka.

 Teaching

 In the early 1990s, Love taught an Alternative Learning Program in the Arts with a focus on African culture in Los Angeles.
 Since then, Love has taught through many programs and institutions, such as: American Dance Festival, Smith College, Williams College, Sarah Lawrence College, Hunter College, University of Colorado, Movement Research, and Bates Dance Festival.
 She currently teaches at Queens College, Hunter College, and The New School.
+Nia Love is presently a full time Associate Professor at Florida State University's School of Dance.